sprucelabsai/developer.spruce.ai/errors/index.md

 Once you create your error definition, you'll want to edit it.
 Jump into `./src/errors/youMustBe18OrOlder.definition.ts` and update the fields.

+Since errors are defined using schemas, you can learn a lot more by reading the [Schema docs](/schemas/index.md).

 ```ts
 // ./src/errors/youMustBe18OrOlder.definition.**ts**